We went on a 4 days road trip to Coorg from Bangalore, by Bike.

 – visiting Namdroling Monastery Golden Temple (also Cauvery Nisargadama)

-– riding around the places near Madikeri (mainly Raja’s seat and Abbey falls),
+– bike riding / roaming around the places near Madikeri (mainly Raja’s seat and Abbey falls),

 -enjoying local food and coffee, clicking lots of pics and making memories.